 - Defective stairs/escalators/travellators

 - Spillages (E.g. oil, water, beverages, etc.)

-Additional information about these hazards can be found in this guide by the Health and Safety Executive (HSE) on cause and prevention methods.
+Additional information about these hazards can be found in the Health and Safety Executive’s guide on cause and prevention methods.

 All facilities at an airport especially those that involve machinery must be serviced and maintained to ensure that they are fit for public use.
 If a baggage carousel was to go unserviced it may fall into disrepair which inevitably could cause a serious accident.

 As a precaution, each baggage carousel should be fitted with an emergency stop button to put a stop to an accident taking place or before they escalate into a serious accident.
 However, if this button is defective and it fails to prevent an accident from occurring, therefore resulting in a serious injury, it could be considered a lapse in the airport’s duty of care.
 Please contact our advisors for more information.

 As with baggage carousels it is vital that lifts, escalators and travellators are all maintained to a high standard and serviced regularly so if there is a potential problem it can be repaired before an accident occurs.
 Failure to identify a faulty escalator or lift could potentially mean that an accident of a serious nature could happen also.

 There are several risks associated with lifts and escalators which could be mitigated if the pieces of machinery are maintained properly.
 These risks may include:

 - Trapping a finger, leg or body part in a lift door.

 - Clothing becoming trapped in the teeth of an escalator.